chase-seibert/old-blog/_posts/2017-05-26-react-native-six-months-in.md

 the team with engineers who have prior mobile experience, they have begun to point out areas where we are not following best UX practices.
 Some of these are intentional.
-It's very tempting once you have a cross platform app to make UX decisions to optimize for code re-use, not the best use experience.
+It's very tempting once you have a cross platform app to make UX decisions to optimize for code re-use, not the best user experience.
 Even more troubling is the times when the engineers themselves don't realize that a particular design is not following best practice UX; typically due to many of them not having mobile experience.